ess-dmsc/nexus-streamer-python/README.md

 # NeXus Streamer

+Streams event and metadata from a NeXus file into Kafka, mimicing data acquisition from a live instrument.
+This facilitates testing software which consume these data.

-This is intended to replace https://github.com/ess-dmsc/NeXus-Streamer with a Python implementation which should be much lower effort to maintain.
-The C++ implmentation is not yet obsolete, missing features in this implementation are documented in tickets.
+This Python implementaation is intended to replace a C++ implementation (https://github.com/ess-dmsc/NeXus-Streamer) and should be much lower effort to maintain.
+The C++ implmentation is not yet obsolete; features missing from this implementation are documented in tickets.

 ## Usage
 ```